BastilleBSD/bastille/docs/chapters/networking.rst

 At that point your container can talk to the world, and the world can ping your container.
 Of course when you reboot the machine, that command will be forgotten  To make it permanent, you have to add it to the file /etc/rc.conf

 Just remember you cannot ping out from the container.
-Instead I used wget to test the connectivity.
+Instead I installed and used wget to test the connectivity.

 Use the bastille pkg command to install wget.